logux/docs/3-concepts/2-action.md

 </details>

-`action.reason` describes the reason of reverting.
+`action.reason` describes the reason for reverting.
 There are only two build-in values: `denied` if `access()` callback was not passed on the server and `error` on error during processing.
 Developers can use any other `reason`.

 ### `logux/subscribe`